Veganism is a diet that sees those following it abstain from eating any products that are sourced from animals.

-Plant-based diets are observed to reduce the risk of developing metabolic syndrome and T2D by approximately 50% (full paper can be found here), which points to the use of plant-based diets as a means of prevention and treatment of cardiovascular disease.
+Plant-based diets are observed to reduce the risk of developing metabolic syndrome and T2D by approximately 50%, which points to the use of plant-based diets as a means of prevention and treatment of cardiovascular disease.

 What are the pros and cons?